 - For added peace of mind, you are allowed to have security cameras outside you home as long as this is disclosed to your guests in advance

 - Bear in mind that your utility bills may increase if you are doing this regularly.
 Guests who come to your place from warmer climes may use much more heating than you do for example.
-Guests may have three or even four showers a day that will add to your costs
+Guests may have three or even four long showers a day that will add to your costs

 - On sites such as Airbnb you can block off any dates that your place isn’t available